apache/cassandra-sidecar/README.md

 Start minikube with a command similar to the following.
 Use a netmask appropriate for your local network, and allow minikube to use as much RAM as you can afford to:

     minikube start --insecure-registry "192.168.0.0/16" --addons registry --memory 8G --cpus=4

-This will create a MiniKub cluster using the default driver.
+This will create a MiniKube cluster using the default driver.
 On OSX, this is hyperkit.

 Enabling the tunnel is required in certain environments for tests to connect to the instances.